braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 ---
-nav_title: Creating a Data Transformation
+nav_title: Creating a Transformation
-article_title: Creating a Data Transformation
+article_title: Creating a Transformation
 page_order: 1
 page_type: reference
-description: "This reference article provides steps on how to create a data transformation in the Braze dashboard."
+description: "This reference article provides steps on how to create a transformation using Braze Data Transformation."
 ---

-# Creating a data transformation
+# Creating a transformation

-> Data transformation allows you to build and manage webhook integrations to automate data flow from external platforms into Braze user profiles.
+> Braze Data Transformation allows you to build and manage webhook integrations to automate data flow from external platforms into Braze user profiles.
 This integrated user data can then power even more sophisticated marketing use cases.

 ## Prerequisites